Extension Logo

 • Consists of six flaring, blue petals with a dark blue center strip and six white stamens with blue tips.

-• Flower color may vary with variety and include white, pink or violet.
+• Flower color may vary by variety and include white, pink, or violet.

-• Seeds: Seed capsules are green and bumpy and turn brown as they mature and split to produce dark reddish-brown seeds.
+• Seeds: Seed capsules are green and bumpy, turning brown as they mature and split to produce dark, reddish-brown seeds.

 • Roots: Bulb